Feeding kittens |

 Stage Five: From 6 months to a year

-- Start gradually transitioning from kitten food to adult cat food.
+At this stage, the cat is approaching adulthood:- Start gradually transitioning from kitten food to adult cat food.
 You should gradually transition from kitten food to adult cat food over a week or two to avoid digestive upset.

 - Reduce the number of meals to twice a day, morning and evening.